jng20/sort-o_NatchoPatcho/README.md

  * Comparisons for size 100: 4,851 comparisons
  * Comparisons for size 200: 19,701 comparisons

 **Explanation:** Each pass of insertion sort terminates when the pass'th item that is being moved has been moved into its correct spot.
 If the items are in descending order, the algorithm will have to "walk" each number as far away as possible, which would maximize the number of required swaps.
-There will be on the order of O(n) passes, each of which will take O(n) time, so the overall time complexity for comparisons will be O(n^2).
+There will be on the order of O(n) passes, each of which will take O(n) time, so the time complexity for comparisons will be O(n^2).
 The algorithm will always be swapping items backwards, so every comparisons will result in a swap.
 This will make the time complexity for swaps also be O(n^2).
+Our tests demonstrate both of these time complexities.
+In both swaps and comparisons, the number quadruples when the size doubles.
 _____________________
 ## Selection Sort